Juliamello8/juliamello8/README.md

 Here are some of the projects I'm proud of:

 - [Bum Users](https://www.bumusers.com): Website developed for the dissemination of the Bum User App project, which allows promotions, discounts and sweepstakes directly on the map.
-I'm proud of this project because I not just code all the website but I'm also created all the website design on Figma.
+I'm proud of this project because was my first entire website build.
+I created all the website design on Figma and I code all the website and animations.
 - [Caramelou](https://github.com/Juliamello8/app-caramelou): Project developed for the course conclusion work of the Systems Analysis and Development with my friend and classmate Rafael Vicente de Souza.
-It is a collaborative project with the aim of, with the collaboration of animal records, finding a home for strays or finding lost dogs from their owners.
+It is a collaborative project with the aim of, with the collaboration of animal records, finding a home for strays animals or finding lost animais from their owners.
 Click on the link to check the project repository!
 - Love-able: App mobile developed with Flutter for the April 9 company.
-It was my first mobile project that I work in a company.
-This project is an app to desabilities people to find partners, friends, curses and events.
+It was my first mobile project from a client.
+This project is an app to motivate desabilities people to find partners, friends, courses and events.
 I've learn a lot with and I create many features and functionalities that I've happy with!

 ## Skills